wmeints/website/posts/2016-10-14/how-to-write-atdd-tests-with-cucumber-js-protractor-and-typescript.md

 ---
-title: 'How to write ATDD tests with cucumber-js, protractor and typescript'
+title: "How to write ATDD tests with cucumber-js, protractor and typescript"
 category: Typescript
-datePublished: '2016-10-14'
+datePublished: "2016-10-14"
-dateCreated: '2017-07-31'
+dateCreated: "2017-07-31"
 ---

 <!--kg-card-begin: markdown--><p>ATDD (Acceptance Test Driven Development) has been around for a while now.<br>

 I use it quite a lot on projects that I work on.<br>
 It helps me and others translate requirements into automated tests with the minimum amount<br>
 of ceremony.
 We can talk to users about what they want and write that down in a format that<br>
 they understand and we can automate.</p>

 <p>One of the ways in which I use ATDD is with AngularJS.
 There is an end-to-end testing<br>
 tool for AngularJS called Protractor that supports writing ATDD tests using a testframework<br>
 called cucumber-js.
 It works pretty well with just javascript, but since we use Typescript<br>